What to watch for when the Seahawks host the Saints in Week 3

 To stay or not to stay with the quick passing game?

-Seattle’s second-half success with the quick passing game leads to the obvious thought of if the Seahawks will continue to emphasize it.
+The Seahawks’ second-half success with the quick passing game leads to the obvious question of will they continue to emphasize it?
 As offensive coordinator Brian Schottenheimer noted this week, Russell Wilson is such a good deep passer and the play-action such a big part of Seattle’s offense that it’s not going to go away.
 “We like to throw our deep, big-play passes,’’ Schottenheimer said.
 “It was great for us last year.’’
 But this feels like another matchup where the quick game might work well.
 The Saints have a good line — they have nine sacks as a team, second in the NFL — with a secondary that includes some well-known names but has had some struggles.

 THE X-FACTOR